stefantasic-1990/craft-line/README.md

 ### Disclaimer

-Note: this program is far from perfect and was written by me for educational purposes.
+This program is far from perfect and was written by me for educational purposes.
 In other words, I would not be surprised if there are sneaky bugs I missed.
 On the other hand, I'm sure that there are things that can be improved.